jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 common is a Python environment, for scientific computing usually one managed by the `conda` package manager.

 This guide will set up Jupyterhub and Jupyterlab seperately from the Python environment.
-In other words, we treat Jupyterhub+Jupyterlab as a 'app' or webservice, which will connect to kernels available on the system.
+In other words, we treat Jupyterhub+Jupyterlab as a 'app' or webservice, which will connect to the kernels available on the system.
 Specifically:

 - We will create an installation of Jupyterhub and Jupyterlab using a virtualenv under `/opt` using the system Python.